macOS Big Sur review: What’s new in macOS 11

-As a Mac user, you probably want to know the new macOS Big Sur release date and what massive updates it brings along.
+As a Mac user, you probably want to know what massive updates the new macOS Big Sur brings along.
 So let’s discuss the new OS in more detail.

 macOS Big Sur release date